Sri Lanka

 Punti di debolezza

-• Low levels of public capital expenditure due to debt servicing burden
+• Low public investment due to debt servicing burden

 Scambi commerciali